Kindally/rosebury/README.md

   - Command that allows you to view/add/remove admin roles
 - profile
   - Command that allows you to view/add/update/remove users' character profiles
+- settings
+  - Command that allows you to edit prefix and how easy it should be to gain experience

+## Other features

+- Experience handler
+  - Passively counts experience in channels set to be roleplaying channels

 ## Planned features